By Egypt specialist Amira

 Look out for graffiti on the statues scratched by visiting Napoleonic soldiers.

 Relax at the Red Sea resorts of El Quesir or Hurghada

 These port towns are fairly unremarkable and accommodation mostly consists of upmarket chain hotels.
-The diving and snorkeling, however, is great.
+The diving and snorkelling, however, is great.
 Hurghada has some excellent wreck dives and the opulent Oberoi Sahl Hasheesh — the outstanding hotel in Hurghada for me — has its own PADI-certified dive hub.
 At the Mövenpick Resort El Quesir, you can snorkel among coral reefs straight off the beach.
 Overall, these beach resorts are ideal for kicking back for a few days at the end of your trip.